divvungiellatekno/course-HU-2018-2021/2019_Creutz/CreutzV2019.md

 # Minority languages and requirements for LT development

+2019 is the UN [International Year of Indigenous languages](https://en.iyil2019.org/).
+Our work directly supports the goals of IYIL 2019.

 ## Requirements of minority language development

 Typically, minority languages share a number of characteristics: